 Selection process

-An independent review panel chaired by Ecologist, and Head of Science at the Museum and Art Gallery of the Northern Territory, Dr Kirsti Abbott will select the successful grant recipients.
-The panel will consist of members from The Western Australia Department of Biodiversity, Conservation and Attractions, The Department of Climate Change, Energy, the Environment and Water, and a representative from the ALA.
+An independent review panel chaired by Ecologist, and Head of Science at the Museum and Art Gallery of the Northern Territory, Dr Kirsti Abbott will select the successful recipients.
+The panel will consist of members from the Western Australia Department of Biodiversity, Conservation and Attractions, the Department of Climate Change, Energy, the Environment and Water, a representative from the ALA, and an independent ecologist with extensive experience in conservation in protected places and private land conservation.

 Timeline